 Jefferson County, being the largest county in Alabama, has the most complex elections in the state.
-In the 2014 election cycle, we will have 171 precincts throughout Jefferson County.
+We have 172 precincts throughout Jefferson County

 We owe a tremendous amount of gratitude to our poll workers!
 The United States of America is a democratic nation, and free and fair elections are the foundation of our society.
 Our system of electing our leaders at every level of government–national, state, county and municipal–only works because of citizens who are willing to give of their time and talents as poll workers.

 A poll worker must be a registered voter of Jefferson County.